ChessMax/awesome-programming-tools/README.md

 - [Repl.it](https://repl.it/) - Repl.it is a free, collaborative, in-browser IDE to code in 50+ languages — without spending a second on setup.
 - [SharpLab](https://sharplab.io) - SharpLab is a .NET code playground that shows intermediate steps and results of code compilation.
 Some language features are thin wrappers on top of other features -- e.g. using() becomes try/finally.
 SharpLab allows you to see the code as compiler sees it, and get a better understanding of .NET languages.
 SharpLab supports three source languages: C#/VB/F#.
 There are currently three targets for decompilation/disassembly: C#/IL/JIT Asm.
 You can use "Run" target to execute your code and see the output.
 - [TryHaxe](https://try.haxe.org/) - The Haxe online playground.
 - [TryItOnline](https://tio.run/) - TIO is a family of online interpreters for an evergrowing list of practical and recreational programming languages.
-This services supports ~700 of programming languages
+This services supports ~700 of programming languages.

+## Code generators:
+- [QuickType](https://app.quicktype.io/) - QuickType is a tool to generate strongly-typed models and serializers from JSON, JSON Schema, TypeScript, and GraphQL queries, making it a breeze to work with JSON type-safely in many programming languages.

 # Offline tools